twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **WarnWhenOpening10OrMoreFonts** – Used with **Warn when opening 10 or more fonts**.
 * **WarnWhenProcessingVOLTTable** (version 9.0 & above) – Used with **Warn when opening a font file which contains a VOLT table**.

-## Cursors in the executable file (Delphi resources omitted) – All resources are named HL at the beginning.
+## Cursors in the executable file
+All resources are named HL at the beginning.
 * **HLADDCONTOUR** – Used when adding contours.
 * **HLDUPLICATE** – Used when duplicating contours.
 * **HLFREEDRAW** and **HLFREEDRAWBUSY** – Used by **Free Draw**.